 I don’t globe-trot, I globe-trip

 At least I had my children with me on the Mexican cruise, unlike our trip to Singapore.
-Secret Agent Man was there on assignment, so I spent most of my days wandering the city alone.
+My husband was there on assignment, so I spent most of my days wandering the city alone.
 He still has no idea how much time I spent in our hotel room being homesick and crying for our kids.

 What are your favorite destinations?
 Where do you like to travel with the kids?
 Where do you like to go without the kids?